izanna-ju/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

-## 1. Created dockerfile for both frontend and backend image
+## 1. Create dockerfile for both frontend and backend image
  - Dockerfile for frontend image
 ```
 FROM node:16.18